-Course Fee: Textbook purchase is required
+Grade Level:10Credit:1 unitCourse Fee:Textbook purchase is required

-The History of the Catholic Church: Sophomore Theology consists of a year-long course designed to give an historical overview of the Catholic Church.
+The History of the Catholic Church: Sophomore Theology consists of a year-long course designed to give a historical overview of the Catholic Church.
 This course will explore the nature and history of this institution established by Christ to bring His salvation to all peoples of all times and places.
 Some of the topics include: the Church's foundation upon Peter and the Apostles, Apostolic Succession, the Holy Spirit in the life of the Church, the Four Marks of the Church, the Creed, as well as a survey of the major events in the life of the Church over the past 2000 years.